Periurban-initiative/Global-forum-documentation/Options/Welcome.rst

 How to use your new community space:
 ----------------------------------------------------------
-When you registered to the forum you get prompted to :doc:`Registering an Account </Options/Getting Started>`.
-We’ll use this platform to send all communication relevant to this community.
+When you register to the forum you are prompted to :doc:`Registering an Account </Options/Getting Started>`.

 Introduce Yourself
 ----------------------------------------------------------